 Master of Arts (M.A.)
 Psychology - General/Experimental Option

 For the General/Experimental and Applied Behavior Analysis options, we operate within a "mentorship model" in which students work closely with a faculty member whose research interests align with their own.
+To choose possible research mentors go to the Research Page.
 Together, the student and faculty member develop a research question and hypothesis which eventually turns into the final product of the graduate experience: an experimental thesis.

 One of the particular strengths of our department's graduate programs is this close

 relationship between faculty and students: very often, a graduate student is the only

 student - or is one of a small number of students (2-3) - with whom the faculty member

 works, allowing for a training experience in experimental psychology that is deep,